validatedpatterns/docs/retail/store.md

    `clusteradm get token`

-1. When you run the `clusteradm` command above it replies with the token and also shows you the command to use on the factory.
-So first you must login to the factory cluster
+1. When you run the `clusteradm` command above it replies with the token and also shows you the command to use on the store.
+So first you must login to the store cluster

    `oc login`
    or

-   `export KUBECONFIG=~/my-ocp-env/factory`
+   `export KUBECONFIG=~/my-ocp-env/store`

-1. Then request to that the factory join the datacenter hub
+1. Then request to that the store join the datacenter hub

-   `clusteradm join --hub-token <token from clusteradm get token command > <factory cluster name>`
+   `clusteradm join --hub-token <token from clusteradm get token command > <store cluster name>`

 1. Back on the hub cluster accept the join request

-   `clusteradm accept --clusters <factory-cluster-name>`
+   `clusteradm accept --clusters <store-cluster-name>`

-Skip to the next section, [Factory is joined](#factory-is-joined)
+Skip to the next section, [Store is joined](#store-is-joined)

-## Factory is joined
+## Store is joined

-### Designate the new cluster as a factory site

-Now that ACM is no longer deploying the factory applications everywhere, we need to explicitly indicate that the new cluster has the factory role.
-If you haven't tagged the cluster as `site=managed-cluster` then we can that here.

-We do this by adding the label referenced in the managedSite's `clusterSelector`.

-1. Find the new cluster

-   `oc get managedclusters.cluster.open-cluster-management.io`

-1. Apply the label

-   `oc label managedclusters.cluster.open-cluster-management.io/YOURCLUSTER site=factory`

 ### You're done

 That's it!
-Go to your factory (edge) OpenShift console and check for the open-cluster-management-agent pod being launched.
+Go to your store (edge) OpenShift console and check for the open-cluster-management-agent pod being launched.
 Be patient, it will take a while for the ACM agent and agent-addons to launch.
 After that, the operator OpenShift GitOps will run.
 When it's finished coming up launch the OpenShift GitOps (ArgoCD) console from the top right of the OpenShift console.

-## Next up

-Work your way through the Industrial Edge 2.0 [GitOps/DevOps demos](/industrial-edge/application)